Asset liquidation under drift uncertainty and regime-switching volatility: Introduction

 In another strand of research, the optimal stopping problem \eqref{E:sell} has been solved and analysed in the Black-Scholes model under arbitrary uncertainty about the drift.
 The two-point prior case was studied in \cite{EL11}, while the general prior case was solved in \cite{EV16} using a different approach.
 This article can be viewed as a generalisation of \cite{EV16} to include stochastic regime-switching volatility.
 Related option valuation problems under incomplete information were studied in \cite{G}, \cite{mV17}, both in the two-point prior case, and in \cite{DMV} in the $n$-point prior case.

-The approach we take to approximate a Markovian value function by a sequence of value functions of simpler constant volatility problems was used before in \cite{LW}.
-Regrettably, in the case of $3$ or more volatility states, the recursive approximation step in \cite[Section 5]{LW} contains a blunder; we rectify it in this article.
-Lastly, the approximation idea is rather generic and applies to Markov processes with a finite number of jumps.
-E.g., in a jump diffusion context, the same approximation strategy was used by \cite{eB09}.
+The approach we take to approximate a Markovian value function by a sequence of value functions of simpler constant volatility problems was used before in \cite{LW} to investigate a finite-horizon American put problem (also, its slight generalisation) in a regime-switching model with full information.
+Regrettably, in the case of $3$ or more volatility states, the recursive approximation step in \cite[Section 5]{LW} contains a blunder; we rectify it in Section \ref{ss:approx_seq} of this article.
+A possible alternative route to analysing and solving the optimal stopping problem is to analytically tackle the system of variational inequalities directly using weak solutions techniques (e.g., see \cite{BL, hP}), similarly as in \cite{C11} for American options with regime-switching volatility.
+Structural and regularity properties would need to be established using PDE techniques.
+If appropriate theoretical results can be obtained, numerical PDE schemes discussed in \cite{H11} should yield a numerical solution.
+However, this alternative approach requires a different toolkit, appears to be more demanding analytically, and hence not investigated further in the present article.